-The Graduate School is hosting its second annual Celebration of Graduate Research and Creative Activities, a part of the Faculty of Arts and Sciences Research Week.
+The Graduate School is hosting its fourth annual Graduate Research and Creative Works Symposium (formerly Celebration of Graduate Research and Creative Activities), a part of the Faculty of Arts and Sciences Research Week.
 This is an opportunity for graduate students across all of our disciplines to present their independent research and creative pursuits to the campus community.

 Call for Proposals

 Due to a technical issue with the application on Monday, March 4th, the deadline has been extending to Tuesday, March 5th.

 Eligibility: Students must be a currently enrolled student in the Graduate School of Arts and Sciences (School 56).
 Undergraduates in dual-degree programs should apply to the Celebration of Undergraduate Research and Creative Activities event to present their work.

 Group Projects: Groups should choose a team leader who will complete the application and list all team members.
 One application and one advisor form are required per group project.
 Please be sure to speak to your team members and coordinate your application.
 Group projects consisting of both graduate and undergraduate students must be led by a School 56 graduate student in order to be eligible to present at the graduate event.

 Preparing Your Application/Presentation/Poster

 Notification of Acceptance